The #1 choice for professional

 athletic training education programs.

-With easy-to-absorb, widely vetted, and engaging content, Trail Guide to the Body has become one of the most respected resources for programs educating future athletic trainers.
-This popular textbook makes it easier than ever for students to acquire the essential fundamentals — that is, a strong, foundational understanding of anatomical structures and skill in palpation — needed for the competent clinical assessment of musculoskeletal injuries or conditions.
+With widely vetted, easy-to-absorb, and engaging content, Trail Guide to the Body has become one of the most respected resources for programs educating future athletic trainers.
+This acclaimed textbook makes it easier than ever for students to acquire a strong foundational understanding of anatomical structures and develop the fine palpation skills needed for the competent clinical assessment.

 This text is one that students actually don’t sell back to the bookstore when the semester is over!
 It is one of the best texts I have ever seen and love it.
 It is especially amazing for teaching students surface anatomy.
 Plus, the videos make my job so much easier.